How to Add Email Newsletter Signup Forms to WordPress

 Connect To Email Service Provider

-With MailOptin, you can easily connect to your preferred email marketing platform like MailChimp, Drip, AWeber, ConvertKit, MailerLite, Constant Contact, GetResponse, Sendy, Campaign Monitor, ActiveCampaign, Brevo (Sendinblue), and others.
+With MailOptin, you can easily connect to your preferred email marketing platform, such as MailChimp, Drip, AWeber, Kit (ConvertKit), MailerLite, Constant Contact, GetResponse, Sendy, Campaign Monitor, ActiveCampaign, Brevo (Sendinblue), and others.

 This feature lets you store all your leads and email subscribers in your chosen email marketing platform.
 Furthermore, you can use MailOptin to send notifications for newly published posts, email digests, and broadcast/newsletters directly to your list subscribers from your WordPress account.